stealthBS/demo1-repo/AI notes.md

   - Can access many ready-made pre-built [GPTs](https://chatgpt.com/gpts) versions inside ChatGPT which are built by other peoples or organizations.
 And if we bookmarks any of these GPTs tools then it will appears in the sidebar.
   - Can access [▶Sora](https://sora.chatgpt.com/) tool by ChatGPT (Plus/Pro only) to generate images & short videos through prompt/text.
   - Can access [Deep Research](https://openai.com/index/introducing-deep-research/) advanced AI-powered tool.
-  - Can toggle between different ChatGPT versions if we have **paid** plan.
+  - Can toggle/switch between different ChatGPT versions (e.g. ChatGPT-4, ChatGPT-4-turbo, o3, o4, o4-mini, o4-mini-high, etc.) if only we have **paid** plan.
+But free member can access only ChatGPT-3.5.
   - And inside the chatbox only we can :
     - Ask anything in the prompt box through typing.
     - Ask anything through voice by clicking on '🎤Dictate' but, which actually works like speech-to-text.